a11ywatch/kayle/README.md

 Use the command `./build.sh` to compile all the scripts for each locale.

+## AccessScore

+Access score or `accessScore` is going to switch to a new algorithm that uses incompletion points.
+Depending on the incompletion a direct impact score will be negated starting from 100.

 ## Discord

 If you want to chat about the project checkout our [Discord](https://discord.gg/ukmJcjQ5).